-WordPress is the strongest and world’s most popular tool for blogging and Shopify cannot be compared with this.
-Shopify also has blogging tools but WordPress easily outruns it.
+WordPress is the strongest and world’s most popular tool for blogging.
+It also has blogging tools but WordPress easily outruns it.

 WordPress does not have any dedicated in-built tool for email marketing.
 But you can connect a third-party app or plug-in to access this service.

 Comparing them on the basis of help & support is difficult because both of them have strong customer support teams but they have different audiences.